-Source of data: BNP Paribas Asset Management, expressed as a quaterly weighted average.
+Source of data: BNP Paribas Asset Management, expressed as a quarterly weighted average based on the AUM.

 The largest investments are based on official accounting data and are based on the transaction date.
 Any percentage differences with the financial statement portfolios result from a rounding difference.